An energy stable and maximum bound principle preserving scheme for the dynamic Ginzburg-Landau equations under the temporal gauge: Error estimate

-\begin{remark} In the decoupled system \eqref{dis1} and \eqref{psieq}, the first order convergence rate of $\|\bA_h^n-\bA^n\|_0$ is one degree lower than that of the projection error $\|R_h\bA^n-\bA^n\|_0$.
+\begin{remark} In the decoupled numerical scheme \eqref{dis1}-\eqref{psieq}, the first order convergence rate of $\|\bA_h^n-\bA^n\|_0$ is one degree lower than that of the projection error $\|R_h\bA^n-\bA^n\|_0$ provided that $\bA\in H^2(\Omega,\mathbb{R}^d)$.
 The gap is caused by nonlinearity, that is the explicit gradient term $g(\psi_h^{n-1})$ in \eqref{dis1}.
-We can fix the gap by applying the gradient recovery technique in \cite{zhang2005new} and replace $g(\psi_h^{n-1})$ in \eqref{dis1} by the recovered gradient, that is to seek $(\hat \bA_h^n, \hat \psi_h^n)$ such that
+We can fix the gap by applying the gradient recovery technique in \cite{zhang2005new} and replace $g(\psi_h^{n-1})$ in \eqref{dis1} by the recovered gradient, that is to seek $(\hat{\bA_h^n}, \hat \psi_h^n)$ such that

-for any $\bB_h\in Q_h$ and $\hat \Psi_h^n=\hat U_h(t_n)$ satisfying \eqref{psieq} with $\hat \Psi_h^0=I_h\psi^0$ and $\hat \bA_h^0=R_{h}\bA^0$, where $g_M(\psi_h,\psi_h)=\frac{\mbox{i}}{2\kappa} (\psi_h^*(K_h \psi_h) - \psi_h(K_h \psi_h^*))$ with recovered gradient $K_h\psi_h$. \end{remark}
+for any $\bB_h\in Q_h$ and $\hat \Psi_h^n=\hat U_h(t_n)$ satisfying \eqref{psieq} with $\hat \Psi_h^0=I_h\psi^0$ and $\hat{ \bA_h^0}=R_{h}\bA^0$, where $g_M(\psi_h,\psi_h)=\frac{\mbox{i}}{2\kappa} (\psi_h^*(K_h \psi_h) - \psi_h(K_h \psi_h^*))$ with recovered gradient $K_h\psi_h$. \end{remark}

+\begin{remark} Note that the convergence analysis in Theorem \ref{th:err1} relies on the interpolation error of the solutions, thus the first order convergence rate does not hold theoretically for the numerical scheme when the domain is not convex.
+Nevertheless, the discrete MBP in Theorem \ref{th:MBP1} and the energy dissipation property in Theorem \ref{th:energy} still hold for non-convex superconductors. \end{remark}